opentofu/registry-ui/frontend/docs/modules/creating.md

 Your module may also create resources that a user may want to use further.
 For example, you may create a virtual machine and want to supply your user with the ID of that virtual machine.
 To return values from your module, you can use [output](https://opentofu.org/docs/language/values/outputs/) blocks.

+You can read more about how modules work [in the OpenTofu documentation](https://opentofu.org/docs/language/modules/).

 ## Readme

 Once the code is done, make sure that you add a `README.md` file and explain to your users how to use your module.
 This file will show up in the Registry Search if the license allows for it.